Accessibility settings

 Am I able to claim a discount for living on my own?

 If you are the only person over the age of 18 living in your home, your bill will be reduced by 25 per cent.
-A single person discount can be applied for by using the online form below or speaking with the revenues team on 01684 272034.
+A single person discount can be applied for by visiting our Citizen Access Revenues Portal.

 For council tax discount purposes, some people are disregarded when we assess the number of adults living in a property.
 This means that the bill for a property where one of the two adult residents is disregarded will be the same as that for a property with one adult resident (bill reduced by 25% discount).